Wednesday, 14 April 2021

 Actual PCB Size is 85mm by 42mm

 So am I done with the IF amplifier?
-Hell no you can expect more IF amplifiers shenanigans from me in the future :)
+Hell no, you can expect more IF amplifier shenanigans from me in the future :)

 Join G6LBQ on Groups.io